Looking for Car Stereos?Start shopping

 The Routan offered the audio and video entertainment options you'd expect in an upscale minivan.
 The base 6-speaker stereo featured an AM/FM receiver with a single-disc in-dash CD/MP3 player and aux input.
 The next step up featured an upgraded in-dash 6-disc CD changer, Bluetooth® connectivity, Sirius satellite radio, and a USB port.
 Options included a rear seat entertainment package and a hard disc-based nav system that also included music storage and a backup camera.
 The top drawer SEL Premium trim level came with a 9-speaker package, plus an extra video display screen.

 In 2011, VW added an optional Chrysler-sourced touchscreen receiver that was available with an integrated Garmin nav system.
 The touchscreen receiver was made standard on the base "S" model starting in 2012.

 To remove the factory radio, pry out the receiver trim panel, release four retaining clips and remove the panel.
 Once that’s done, remove four Phillips screws, disconnect the harnesses and pull out the stereo.
 Be careful with the trim panel.
 A patient approach to factory system removal is the key to a great-looking aftermarket installation.

 Use care when removing the Routan's factory receiver (Crutchfield Research Photo)

 Installing a standard 2" receiver in the Routan is simply a matter of securing the receiver to the mounting bracket and plugging in to the wiring adapter.
-Both are free with most stereos purchased from Crutchfield.
+Both are available at a very nice discount with most stereos purchased from Crutchfield.

 Installing an aftermarket double-DIN receiver, on the other hand, is complicated by the presence of a metal support in the dash.
 To make room for the receiver, you’ll need to cut away this bracket with a hacksaw.
 If you’re not comfortable doing this type of work yourself, consult a professional.